-Roman mythology is packed with interesting stories that help explain the many beliefs of the Romans, and how they thought their city was born and their civilization developed.
-Rome myths also help us shed light into the many changes in the religion followed by the Romans – from the time Romans followed the main beliefs of the Etruscan religion; to the times in which they were more substantially influenced by the Greek gods.
+Rome myths also help us shed light on the many changes in the Roman religion, from the time when Romans followed the main beliefs of the Etruscan religion to the time when they were more substantially influenced by the Greek gods.

 This post summarizes the best known Rome myths and legends.